Sunday Mornings 10:00 a.m.

 Adult Sunday School classes teach the Scriptures, how to understand them better, and how to apply them to real life, all in an atmosphere of love and fellowship.
 Please join one of our classes, and find their value for your life in Christ.

-Examples of Sunday School Classes Spring 2017
+Examples of Sunday School Classes from Spring 2017:

 Book of James